NSW E-scooter Shared Scheme Trial

 View summary of key trial parameters (PDF, 201.37 KB)

-Transport will be completing an evaluation of the trial and will require ongoing monitoring in each trial location to ensure crashes or other safety incidents are reported for management.
+Transport will be completing an evaluation of the trial and requires ongoing monitoring in each trial location to ensure crashes or other safety incidents are reported for management.

 Council participation